 Let the organization know that you are passionate about their mission.
 You aren’t just there to be on a Board, you are there because you believe in the mission and what you can contribute to help the non-profit reach its goals.

-There are some great organizations such as the Ontario Non Profit Network who host a job board for all Ontario non profit jobs.
-There are also local organizations such as The Pillar Non Profit Network in Southwestern Ontario , who supports more than 610 nonprofits, social enterprises and social innovators by sharing resources, exchanging knowledge and creating meaningful connections across the three pillars of nonprofit, business and government.
-They have listings of Volunteer opportunities spanning hourly time donations all the way to Board of Director and full time paid positions.
+There are some great organizations such as the Ontario Non Profit Network that host a job board for all Ontario non-profit jobs.
+There are also local organizations such as The Pillar Non Profit Network in Southwestern Ontario, which supports more than 610 nonprofits, social enterprises, and social innovators by sharing resources, exchanging knowledge, and creating meaningful connections across the three pillars of nonprofit, business, and government.
+They have listings of Volunteer opportunities spanning hourly time donations all the way to the Board of Directors and full-time paid positions.